YaraRAA/test-case/REPLICATION.md

 General
 -------

-> INSTRUCTIONS: Leave this in, when any of the sections is lacking.
-Remove the entire section only if the README has all the pieces necessary (up to minor imprecisions).

 > [SUGGESTED] A recommended README template for replication packages in economics can be found on the [Social Science Data Editor Github site](https://social-science-data-editors.github.io/guidance/template-README.html).

 Data description